113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 ibmcloud sl file volume-modify 12345678 --new-size 1000 --new-iops 4000
 ```

-This command modify a volume `12345678` with size is 1000GB, IOPS is 4000.
+This command modifies the volume of `12345678` to 1000GB, and the IOPS is changed to 4000.

 ```
 ibmcloud sl file volume-modify 12345678 --new-size 500 --new-tier 4
 ```

-This command modify a volume `12345678` with size is 500GB, tier level is 4 IOPS per GB.
+This command modifies the volume of `12345678` to 500GB, and the tier level is 4 IOPS per GB.

 ## ibmcloud sl file volume-options